Find Trade Colleges

 9 Yearly Graduations

 The 7th most popular school in the country for cardiovascular technology/technologist majors who are seeking their bachelor's degree is Bryan College of Health Sciences.
 Roughly 700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,716 per year, while in-state graduate students, on average, pay $23,328 per year.
-For the 2020-2021 academic year, 9 bachelor's degrees were handed out to cardiovascular technology/technologist majors at Bryan College of Health Sciences.
+The average in-state tuition for full-time undergraduates is $16,370 per year, while in-state graduate students, on average, pay $22,017 per year.
+The cardiovascular technology/technologist program at Bryan College of Health Sciences awarded 9 bachelor's degrees during the 2021-2022 school year.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #8